boxops/python-gambler/README.md

 The developer of this program does **NOT** take responsibility for any losses.

-Have fun and may the gods be in your favor!
+Have fun and may the odds be ever in your favor!

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)